timothyb0912/blog/_posts/2021-05-30-Psychological-optimization.md

 though there are differences between coaching and therapy: differences which we'll save to discuss at a later time.

-This post is about the similarieties and, more specifically, about the general process--the overall process, in fact.
+This post is about the similarities and, more specifically, about the general process--the overall process, in fact.

 The motivating situation is one where you feel yourself in desperate straights.